synthline/alarmuino_tempsor/README.md

 # Alarmuino Tempsor

-Alarm clock with display, that can be turned off by a motion sensor.
+### Alarm clock with display, that can be turned off by a motion sensor.

-Product Evolution:
+### Product Evolution:
-v1.0 - Simple LCD Alarm Clock
+v1.0 - LCD Alarm Clock that displays temperature, humidity, and the alarm can also be turned off by a motion sensor. (currently here)

-v1.1 - LCD Alarm Clock that displays temperature and Humidity, and the alarm can be turned off by a motion sensor. (currently here)
+### *This series of arduino projects is a basic configuration for Tamadoro, a device combining the functionality of Pomodoro and the fun of a Tamagotchi.

 Hardware currently in use:
 - Arduino UNO